eliximin/uni-rpc/README.md

 - Custom Presence
 - Priority (Such as prioritizing game over music, or steam over lastfm)
 - Proper UI made in React.JS
+- Config json file in order to properly allow for testing

 This project aims to be optimized and performant, using the least amount of resources possible.
 Eventually, everything will be configurable, including the API call rates, how assets are distributed, and more.